Apple Tasting Party

 green or yellow.
 With white sides facing, put together and punch holes in the left side.
 Tie

 with yarn.
-Open book and glue real apple seeds inside.
+Open the book and glue real apple seeds inside.
 Add a paper stem and leaf.

 ~Submitted by Barbie